 Tony G. Reames is an assistant professor in the new School for Environment and Sustainability at the University of Michigan in Ann Arbor and is affiliated with the Center for Sustainable Systems, Energy Institute, and Poverty Solutions initiative.
-He leads the Urban Energy Justice Research Lab which studies topics at the intersection of energy and equity.
+He leads the Urban Energy Justice Lab which studies topics at the intersection of energy and equity.
 Dr. Reames is a member of the Scholars Strategy Network to improve public policy and strengthen democracy.

 Tony has a PhD in public administration from the University of Kansas, a Masters in engineering management from Kansas State University, and a Bachelor of Science in civil engineering from North Carolina Agricultural & Technical State University.